ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

 ### token_restore

-Token restore procedure\'s purpose is to get node acknowledged of current active token status.
+Token restore procedure's purpose is to get node acknowledged of current active token status.

-It\'s launched by node, being in orphan state.
+It's launched by node, being in orphan state.
 For sender algo is following:

 **token_restore_try** (*tryout_token_id*):